-- 1. Open a borrower's account (go to the Library Circulation Desk and present a valid form of identification with current address; extended campus students may use the Web-based form on the Library Web site). - 2.
-Notify the Library of any address, telephone number, or email changes. - 3.
+- 1. New students are automatically created a borrower's account. - 2.
+Notify the Registrar's Office of any address, telephone number, or email changes. - 3.
 Abide by the following service limits, time periods, renewals, usage rules, fines, and fees: - a.
 Books and Media Checkout - i.
 Item checkout limit for all materials (i.e., books and media) is 25 items on an account at a time. - ii.
 Circulation period is 14 days for books and 5 days for media. - iii.
 One renewal is allowed per item if the item does not have a recall status; renewals may be requested in person, by email to library@lmunet.edu, or by phone. - b.
-Harrogate Campus Laptop Computer Checkout - i.
-Provide a valid ID at the Circulation Desk to check out a laptop computer; ID will be kept until the laptop is returned. - ii.
-Sign the laptop computer checkout/check-in form located at the Circulation Desk
+Campus Laptop Computer Checkout - i.
+Provide a valid ID at the Circulation Desk to check out a laptop computer. - ii.

-- iii.
 Observe/comply with the following usage rules: - 1.
 Checkout of laptop computers is on a first-come, first served basis. - 2.
 Checkout period for laptop computers is 2 hours; one renewal is allowed if there is no active waiting list (call or go by the Circulation Desk to renew a laptop). - 3.
-Overdue fines accrue at .02 per minute (\$1.20 per hour). - 4.
+Overdue fines accrue at \$0.02 per minute (\$1.20 per hour). - 4.
 Laptop computers are for in-library use only. - 5.
 One laptop at a time may be checked out. - 6.
 Overnight checkout of laptop computers is not permitted. - 7.
 Laptop computers must never be left unattended. - 8.
 Do not tamper with laptop hardware or software. - 9.
 Do not consume food or drink around laptops. - 10.
-Return laptop to the Circulation Desk to report any technical or equipment problems as they occur. - iv.
+Return laptop to the Circulation Desk to report any technical or equipment problems as they occur. - iii.
 Return laptop computer to Circulation Desk and wait until Library staff checks equipment, including peripherals, for damage.
-Sign check-in log and retrieve ID.
-Do not leave a laptop computer at the Circulation Desk if a Library staff member is not present. - v.
-Borrowers will incur full repair cost plus a \$20.00 non-refundable processing fee for damaged laptop or peripherals. - vi.
+Do not leave a laptop computer at the Circulation Desk if a Library staff member is not present. - iv.
+Borrowers will incur full repair cost plus a \$20.00 non-refundable processing fee for damaged laptop or peripherals.

+- v.
 Borrowers will be charged full replacement cost plus a \$20.00 non-refundable processing fee for laptop, parts or peripherals that are lost, stolen, or otherwise not returned. - 4.
 Abide by the Library Overdue/Lost Item Policy for books and media as follows: Patrons with overdue items will be charged \$0.15 per item per day starting on the 10th overdue day (there is a 9-day grace period) up to a maximum fine of \$3.00 per item.
 Items 30 days or more overdue will be considered lost and the patron will be charged the maximum overdue fine of \$3.00 per item, a \$20.00 processing fee per item, and the cost of replacing each lost item. - 5.
-Behave appropriately while using the Library facilities, services, and equipment. - 6.
+Behave appropriately while using the library facilities, services, and equipment. - 6.
 Fines and fees will be processed as follows: Student fines and fees will be sent to the Bursar (Finance Office) for posting to the student's account.
-Note: The University will not process a student's request for transcript until all Library fines and fees levied against the student are resolved.
+Note: The University will not process a student's request for transcript until all library fines and fees levied against the student are resolved.